 What qualifications do I need?

-Find out what you need to do to apply for a CITB Apprenticeship and what funding is available.
+Find out what you need to apply for an apprenticeship and what funding is available.

-Generally, there are no set entry requirements for Construction Trade apprenticeships, but there may be specific GCSE requirements for some supervisory and technical apprenticeships.
+Generally, there are no set entry requirements for Construction Trade apprenticeships, but there may be specific qualification requirements.

-What's more important is commitment, a willingness to learn and to work as part of a team.
+What is important is commitment, a willingness to learn and work as part of a team.

 What do I need?

-It would be helpful to have GCSEs in Maths and English, technology subjects or a Skills for Work Construction Crafts qualification so that you can do the necessary calculations, measurements and theory.
+It would be helpful, but not essential, to have GCSEs in Maths and English, technology subjects or a Skills for Work Construction Crafts qualification so that you can do the necessary calculations, measurements and theory.

 Am I eligible for funding?